 - Nuts and seeds

 Sip on a “Detox” Drink

 While our kidneys and liver are the main organs that help to remove toxins from our body, it doesn’t hurt to assist them with a “detox” drink.
 The water base of the beverage can help keep things moving in the digestive process and prevent constipation or bloating.

 Sipping on a detox drink (like this Apple Lemon Ginger version) is a great way to help out your cells and support your immune system.
 Ginger has been used for years as a medicine, and evidence finds that it can be a great ingredient to prevent nausea and vomiting (two side effects that may come along with a day of overeating).
 Plus, that pinch of cayenne could help out with digestion and speed up metabolism.

 Bottom Line: Overeating is part of life.
 Just get back on track

 Overeating during the holidays is natural, but it can make us feel sluggish, bloated, and uncomfortable.
-The best thing is to do after indulging is get active, and start to eat high-fiber healthy foods that will give you your healthy energy back, and start moving.
+The best thing to do after indulging is to get active and start to eat high-fiber healthy foods that will give you your healthy energy back, and start moving.

 For more expert advice, visit The Beet's Health & Nutrition articles.